bogdannedelcu/yolov5-export-to-coraldevmini/README.md

 Now prepare for a 24 hours journey, start your screen and a separate shell to monitor the board.

-This will enable only 3 parallel CCL to be executed in the installation of python packages.
-In mytests this is confortable for the 2G memory available.
+Setting MAX_JOBS  will enable only 3 parallel CCL to be executed in the installation of python packages.
+In my tests this is confortable for the 2G memory available.

 Credits to
 https://stackoverflow.com/questions/63047424/how-to-install-pytorch-in-coral-dev-board, I just added the EXPORT command.